When it comes to finding the best monitor for PS5, there are a ton of options to pick from.

 And finally, thanks to its IPS panel, the viewing angles are fantastic and the colour really pops.

 The only thing lacking here is HDR, but at this price range, that is to be expected.

 You'll find the AOC U28G2AE hovering anywhere under £400, but keep an eye out as we've seen it feature in the sales!

-If you're after brightness, crispness and high contrast, then heading for a monitor like this AOC C24G2AE 24 inch could be worth your time.
+If you're after brightness, crispness, and high contrast, then heading for a monitor like this AOC C24G2AE 24-inch display could be worth your time.

 VA monitors excel in contrast ratio, which can add some impressive depth to blacks and also help when playing in rooms that are on the brighter side.